Who's Covered Under My Commercial Auto Policy?

 Suppose that your firm employs sales workers who utilize their personal vehicles to make calls on customers.
 You want to insure your workers for liability under your commercial auto policy.
 Fortunately, an endorsement is available for this purpose.
 Entitled Employees as Insureds, this endorsement covers employees who drive their personal vehicles on behalf of their employer.

 Note that the endorsement provides excess coverage only.
-This means that the employee's personal auto policy will apply first if the worker is sued due to an accident involving his or her personal auto.
+It means that the employee's personal auto policy will apply first if the worker is sued due to an accident involving his or her personal auto.
 The endorsement will apply only after the employee's coverage has been used up.

 The third category of insureds includes anyone who may be held vicariously liable for an auto accident caused by you or a permissive user.
 That is, it covers any party who might be held legally responsible for an auto accident caused by you or by someone using your vehicles with your permission.
 Here is an example.